 Choosing outfits for your engagement session can be tricky, because there are several things to think about at once.
 The main factors to consider are fit, color, and style.

-When we did anniversary photos in 2013, I thought through how our outfits would complement but still contrast both in color and in black and white (because I knew Chelsea is famous for her black and white images).
+We did anniversary photos in 2013 with our friend Chelsea, who is famous for her black and white images.
+So I put a lot of thought into how our outfits would complement but still contrast both in color and in black and white.

 After looking through my closet, I knew that I didn't have the right piece for our session, so I went shopping.
 I was really happy to find this navy dress, because it fits me really well.
 Fit is so important, because I knew I didn't want to be constantly adjusting my clothing throughout the session and the dress draped in a really flattering way.